 I was born, raised, and currently reside in the Okanagan Valley (what can I say, it’s gorgeous here!).
-I’m 29 and work full time as a nurse.
-I’ve known my husband, Shawn, for nearly 20 years, most of which was spent as best friends.
+I’m 31 and work full time as a nurse, although I am currently on maternity leaving, taking care of the most beautiful baby boy in the world (I may be biased).
+I’ve known my husband, Shawn, for over 20 years, most of which was spent as best friends.
 In 2009 he was the passenger in a car accident that left him as a T4 incomplete paraplegic.
 Shawn asked me to marry him in December of 2013 and I did on August 21, 2015.
 And before you try and put two and two together, no, I’m not my husbands nurse.

 I have always had a love of writing.